ElFishi/Nginx-Fancyindex-Theme/README.md

     ##
     #       /etc/nginx/webdav-patch.conf
-    #       all the code required to deal with non-copliant webdav requests by Windows Explorer and MacOS Finder
+    #       all the code required to deal with non-compliant webdav requests by Windows Explorer and MacOS Finder
     ##
         index _; # do not serve index.html etc.